fac19/week7-cado/README.md

 `PUT` - `https://week7-cado.herokuapp.com/update/team/:team`

-> you can update team's name with providing one parameter in the url. `:team` is a place holder for the name of your team.
+> you can update a team by providing its current name in the url. `:team` is a place holder for the name of your team.
 This url takes request body.

 ```json
 // example route that update monkey team